ThomasQTruong/CS003B-Term-Project/README.md

       - @param row - The row the slot is on.
       - @param col - The column the slot is on.
       - @return boolean - true if empty, false if taken.
-    - boolean markBoardAt(int row, int col)
+    - boolean markBoardAt(int row, int col, char mark)
       - Marks the board at a certain coordinate.
       - @param row - the x coordinate.
       - @param col - the y coordinate.
+      - @param mark - the player's mark.
       - @return boolean - true if successfully marked, false if unsuccessful.
     - int size()
       - Retrieves the size of the board.